FAQ Questions and answers about the Green Finance Alliance

 Logo Green Finance Alliance

-In the following section, you will learn how this initiative of the Ministry for Climate Action helps banks, insurance companies, pension funds, corporate provision funds, and investment fund management companies make an important contribution to climate protection.
+In the following section, you will learn how the Green Finance Alliance (GFA) helps banks, insurance companies, pension funds, corporate provision funds, and investment fund management companies to make an important contribution to climate protection.

 • Aligning portfolios with the 1.5 degree target of the Paris Agreement